montogeek/laravel-docs-es/authentication.md

     protected $redirectPath = '/dashboard';

+When a user is not successfully authenticated, they will be redirected to the `/auth/login` URI.
+You can customize the failed post-authentication redirect location by defining a `loginPath` property on the `AuthController`:

+    protected $loginPath = '/login';

 #### Customizations

 To modify the form fields that are required when a new user registers with your application, or to customize how new user records are inserted into your database, you may modify the `AuthController` class.
 This class is responsible for validating and creating new users of your application.